 - Sharing or distributing embargoed materials prior to the end of the embargo

 - Developing or assisting in the development of continuing medical education programs

 - Soliciting presenters and/or attendees for inclusion in CME programs or non-ACR publications

 - Publishing or posting presentation slides, live streams of meeting presentations, or sharing copyrighted meeting materials without written permission (please see the ACR’s policies on abstract reprints and citations for information on how to obtain written permission to share an abstract)

 Press Conference Policy

 Reproduction of materials such as abstract data, posters, presentation slides, etc., requires first obtaining permission from the listed author(s) and/or presenter(s) as well as from any individual or group that may hold copyright on the material.
-Please ask Newsroom staff for assistance in obtaining the appropriate permission.
+Please reference the “Abstract Embargo and Permissions Policies” at http://acrannualmeeting.org/abstracts/ for copyright and reprint details.
 Journalists violating copyright may have their press credentials denied the following year.

 Use of Insignias / Logos